This magnificent Fresco depicts the entry into Jerusalem of Christ Jesus. The painter is Pietro Lorenzetti. see Wikipedia Commons for information

 Spring in his path to birth.”

-I encourage you to read the sermon offered in its entire:
+I encourage you to read the sermon offered in its entire from the link below:

 Charles Spurgeon Sermon; The Lords-day, morning March 22nd 1891